MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 # [Studio UI](#tab/ui)

-To create a schedule for an Azure Machine Learning v2 pipeline job in the studio UI, open its pipeline detail page.
+To create a schedule for an Azure Machine Learning pipeline job in the studio UI, open the pipeline job detail page.

 ---